ahawkins/semaphore-continuous-deployment/article.md

 1. Pushing image to [AWS ECR][ecr]
 1. Bootstrapping a docker [AWS ElasticBeanstalk][eb] application with [AWS Cloudformation][cf].
-1. Coordinate infrasturcture & application deployment with [ansible][]
+1. Coordinate infrastructure & application deployment with [ansible][]

 You may be thinking, "hey, this seems like a lot of tools?"
 You're onto something.
 There are multiple moving parts.
 That's what it